Bracha-Rosenfeld/Bracha_Simi_DoorWay/README.md

 ## Usage

 ### For Property Owners
-1. Register and login to your property owner account
+1. Register and login to your property owner account (regular or google login)
 2. Add new rental properties with detailed information
-3. Upload property images, audio tours, and relevant documents
+3. Upload property images
 4. Manage your property listings and view rental inquiries
 5. Access owner dashboard with property analytics